greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_r.html.md

 1. Download the PL/R extension package from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
 2. Follow the instructions in [Verifying the Greenplum Database Software Download](../install_guide/verify_sw.html) to verify the integrity of the **Greenplum Procedural Languages PL/R** software.
-3. Copy the PL/R package to the Greenplum Database master host.
+3. Copy the PL/R package to the Greenplum Database coordinator host.
 4. Install the software extension package by running the `gppkg` command.
 This example installs the PL/R extension on a Linux system:

     ```